AtticusDotOne/Documentation/Vision.md

 Imagine a bustling San Francisco coffee shop on a Friday early afternoon.
 Customers line up looking forward to their caffeine boost.
 The barrista is heads down concentrating on his craft focused on maintaining the premium quality that keeps customers coming everyday.

 Bob is letting his single-origin Ethiopian drip breathe while he catches up on his Twitter feed.
-Alice calls him out, Bobs smiles and greets her in return.
+Alice calls him out, Bob smiles and greets her in return.

 "Let's get down to it."
 Alice kicks things off.